Robert, I presume

 ages between Europeans themselves.
 You could say Europeans have been their own worst enemies.

 have employed for their own ends many times in the past.
 The American imperialists used the alleged military threat from the

 Soviet Union in the Cold War as an alibi to invade small countries, ostensibly to ‘defeat communism’, but whatever

 political system these people chose should have been their own business.
-You now have it today in the form of
+You now have it today in the form of the ‘war

 how we cling to our past ... the corrupt honours list with all the allusions to the British Empire.
 Perhaps someone should